celery/celery/CONTRIBUTING.rst

 The changes to the previous files can be handled with the [`bumpversion` command line tool] (https://pypi.org/project/bumpversion/).
 The corresponding configuration lives in :file:`.bumpversion.cfg`.
-To do the necessary changes run:
+To do the necessary changes, run:

 .. code-block:: console

     $ bumpversion

-After you have changed these files you must render the :file:`README` files.
+After you have changed these files, you must render the :file:`README` files.
 There's a script to convert sphinx syntax to generic reStructured Text syntax, and the make target `readme` does this for you: